sachinsaitej7/interview/README.md

 ### Bugs
 1. Rotten Tomatos movies (provider [rt](/src/server/providers/rt/)) are not showing up on the front page.
 Eg: Breaking Bad should show up under "Crime" genre, but its not.
-   RT and Imdb differences:
+   Differences between RT (not working) and Imdb (working):
-   1. field names might be different.
+   1. Data might have different structure compared to IMDB data (e.g. field names).
-   2. Poster in RT comes as a first image in images.
+   2. RT data doesn't have a poster, assume the first image as the poster.
 2. Genre List is not sorted.
 3. Show a fallback image when image fails to load.
 (There is a poster without an image)